HugoRodriguesQW/schema/README.md

 [![L](https://img.shields.io/github/package-json/license/hugorodriguesqw/schema?color=purple)](https://github.com/HugoRodriguesQW/schema/blob/main/LICENSE)
 [![C](https://img.shields.io/github/contributors/hugorodriguesqw/schema)](https://github.com/HugoRodriguesQW/schema/graphs/contributors)

-A proof of concept schema validator for javascript.
-It's quite usual, so much so that I'm using it as a validator for my neural network setup.

-<a id='usage'></a>
+A schematic data validator for simple and flexible javascript.
+With it, it is possible to validate and manage what happens when the fields do not meet the requirements of the schema.
+Available in npm.

 #### #Instalation